-Upon completion of the Offering, management will own approximately % of our Common Stock on a fully diluted basis.
-The Cypress Group L.L.C. ("Cypress") will own approximately % of our Common Stock on a fully diluted basis.
-None of management, Cypress or its affiliates will sell any shares in the Offering.
+Upon completion of this offering, management will own approximately 29% of our common stock on a fully diluted basis.
+The Cypress Group L.L.C. ("Cypress") will own approximately 35% of our common stock on a fully diluted basis.
+None of management, Cypress or its affiliates will sell any shares in the offering.
+Three of the seven members of our Board of Directors are affiliated with Cypress.